-There was an audible sigh of relief when we first fired up PagePlus X7 – after testing desktop publishing programs that felt like antiquated '90s holdovers, its rich feature set was a welcome change of pace.
-PagePlus opens to a Windows 8-style startup screen, which gives you easy access to tutorials and one of the highest-quality template libraries we've seen.
-Select one of those templates and you're presented with an editing interface that's capable, but not so overwhelming as to be unusable to newcomers.
+PagePlus X9’s rich feature set is a welcome change of pace to many desktop publishing programs that feel like antiquated '90s holdovers.
+PagePlus opens to a Windows-style startup screen, which gives you easy access to tutorials and one of the highest-quality template libraries we've seen.
+The templates provide an editing interface that's multifunctional, but not overwhelming to newcomers.

-True, PagePlus's simple, gray color scheme isn't as slick as you'd find in professional layout software, but the program doesn't lack for features – even veteran designers will find plenty to keep them busy.
-With that huge feature set, dedicated graphics tools and plenty of quality templates, PagePlus is as easy to recommend as it is fun to use and something we can stand behind.
+PagePlus's simple, gray color scheme isn't as slick as you'd find in professional layout software, but the program doesn't lack for features – even veteran designers will find plenty to keep them busy.
+With this huge feature set, dedicated graphics tools and plenty of quality templates, PagePlus is fun to use and something we can stand behind.
 It rightfully earns our Top Ten Reviews Gold Award.

 If you're putting together a flyer or brochure, you may not need CMYK or master pages, but for longer publications like newsletters, you'll appreciate the flexibility such tools allow.
-Any decent desktop publishing tool will let you export to PDF, but one that gives you full editing control over existing PDFs is a rare and worthwhile find.
-PagePlus lets you do things usually restricted to Adobe Acrobat, like create fillable forms.
+Any decent desktop publishing tool will let you export to PDF, but one that gives you full editing control over existing PDFs is far less common.
+PagePlus lets you do things usually restricted to Adobe Acrobat, like creating fillable forms.
 The extent to which you can modify a PDF is limited by the quality of the program used to create the original file, but if it can be edited, PagePlus will let you open it.

-Although it may not approach the capability of a dedicated vector graphics program, PagePlus's integrated LogoStudio is still surprisingly powerful.
+Although it may not approach the capability of a program like Photoshop, PagePlus's integrated LogoStudio is surprisingly powerful.
 It has several hundred predesigned logos you can tweak, along with tools to create your own logos and other graphics.
 With these tools you can creatively edit a photo in all kinds of ways using color variations, transparency, textures and 3D renderings.

-We were dismayed to learn how few publishing tools support document basics like graphs; most force you to make them in other programs, turn them into graphics, and insert them as photos.
-Fortunately, PagePlus X7 natively supports them, so you'll be able to throw together tables, lay out organizational charts, or make and dynamically alter a variety of different graphs, all from within the software.
+We found that few desktop publishing programs support such basics as graph creation.
+For the most part you are forced to make them in other programs and then insert them as photos.
+PagePlus X9, however, natively supports them, so you'll be able to throw together tables, lay out organizational charts and dynamically alter a variety of graphs, all from within the software.

 You won't find templates in professional layout and publishing software; helpful though they are, career designers often think they're unnecessary.
-This is one of the reasons we find PagePlus so appealing: It offers many of the same tools you'd find in a program like InDesign, while sporting a superb selection of templates.
+This is one of the reasons PagePlus is appealing: It offers many of the same tools you'd find in a program like InDesign, while adding templates to the mix.
 From birthday cards and certificates to invoices and letterheads, if there's a publishing project you can think of, chances are good that PagePlus supports it – and in multiple color schemes, to boot.
 Not only does PagePlus have templates have an impressive number of templates – the templates and the interface are of the highest quality.

-Serif offers one of the best, most in-depth series of training videos and tutorials we've yet seen for any publishing tool.
+Serif offers one of the best, most in-depth series of training videos and tutorials we've seen for any publishing tool.
 Right from the program's welcome screen, you can access over two dozen videos and step-by-step walkthroughs, showcasing many of PagePlus's features and breaking down exactly how to use them.
-If you need further help, an online knowledgebase offers answers to frequently asked questions, and you can contact Serif directly via either telephone or email.
-The only help not available to PagePlus users is live chat, but given the wealth of other support options, we're not particularly concerned.
+If you need further help, an online knowledgebase offers answers to frequently asked questions, and you can contact Serif directly via telephone.
+However, although you can reach Serif via email with sales inquiries, we were not able to find email support for technical software questions.
+PagePlus also lacks live chat support.